Karrthik-Arya/Moodify_Image_Classification/README.md

 ## The Dataset
 - We have used the fer2013 dataset and tensorflow for training the model

-- This dataset contains images tagged with 7 emotions which we are going to work on grouping to 4.
+- This dataset contains images tagged with 7 emotions which we manually converted to 4.

 ## The Baseline model
 - We tried using CNN to train the model.